angiemugo/fictional-waffle/README.md

 ### Concurrency
 I used `async/await` instead of completion handlers. `async/await` handles errors elegantly.
 I used `@MainActor` for the view models since it runs on the main loop (which is typically used to update the view).

+### API Key
+I saved the API key in secrets.plist which I have pushed with this project.
+In a real-world project, I would not push this since it's sensitive information.

 ## App Features
 - Show a list of all saved locations and the weather at the current location.
 - Tap on a location to view the current weather and forecast for that location.